 Upon dividing the company’s net sales figure by the order count, we arrive at the company’s AOV.

-Here, our company’s AOV is equal to $20 – the typical customer order size.
+In closing, our company’s AOV comes out to $20, which reflects the typical customer order size.